Activist, Author, Producer, Creator of #1000BlackGirlBooks

 Her bold advocacy earned her invitations to speak on major stages, including the White House’s United State of Women Summit (alongside Michelle Obama and Oprah Winfrey), the Forbes Women’s Summit, the United Nations’ Girl Up initiative, and the Social Innovation Summit.
 In 2017, Marley received the Smithsonian Ingenuity Award in the Youth Category for her groundbreaking work on literary representation.
 TIME recognized her as one of the 25 Most Influential Teens of 2018.

 As Editor-in-Residence at ELLE, Marley interviewed notable figures such as Ava DuVernay, Misty Copeland, and Hillary Clinton.
-She has also been featured in a Microsoft Commercial, a Disney World Resorts digital campaign, and a Walmart Black History Month campaign, to name a few of her partnerships.
-Her voice has appeared across outlets like Teen Vogue, Refinery29 Unbothered, Glamour, and more.
+She has also been featured in a Microsoft Commercial, a Disney World Resorts digital campaign, and a Walmart Black History Month campaign, among others.
+Her voice has appeared in outlets such as Teen Vogue, Refinery29 Unbothered, Glamour, and more.
+Marley also sits on the first youth board of directors for Hello Sunshine, founded by Reese Witherspoon, and has sat on the Glamour Women of the Year awards advisory board for many years.

 In 2020, Marley became Executive Producer and host of the Netflix series Bookmarks: Celebrating Black Voices, featuring celebrities reading books by Black authors.
 The series earned a 2021 NAACP Image Award nomination for Outstanding Children’s Program, expanding her influence in children’s media and storytelling.